JoseLuisManzanaresRivera/asthma/content/posts/Theoretical framework/index.md

 * Social implications: High social costs for families, including school absenteeism and productivity losses.

-* Expensive out of pocket treatment cost reaching annual $1,600 USD expenditures.
+* Expensive out of pocket treatment cost per petient reaching $1,600 USD as annual expenditures.

 * Lack of health care coverage and access to medical treatment for low income families.